WuChao-2024/tros_en_wuc_check_fork/docs/boxs/function/hand_gesture_detection.md

 [hand_gesture_detection-5] [WARN] [1660268384.256141566] [hand_gesture_det]: Pub smart fps 30.39
 ```

-The output log shows that the program runs successfully, with an input and output frame rate of 30fps during inference, and the statistics of frame rate are refreshed once per second.
+The log shows that the program runs successfully, with an input and output frame rate of 30fps during inference, and the statistics of frame rate are refreshed once per second.

 The output log shows that the subscribed algorithm message includes hand information (including the bounding box and key points detection results of the hand), and the gesture recognition algorithm outputs a gesture classification result of "Palm" (the classification result is 5).